 Camping hammocks, on the other hand, just involve clipping straps around two trees.
 You’re done in mere seconds, and it couldn’t be easier.
 Cleanup is a breeze too.
 Put simply, the question of which camping method is quicker to set up is well and truly settled.

-Disadvantages of a hammock
+Disadvantages of a Hammock

 I’m not going to sugarcoat it: my first few camping hammock escapades were pretty lame, mostly because I spent half the time wrestling with a somewhat uncooperative hammock.
 I’m not alone.
 Most campers are used to tents, and switching to a hammock can a learning curve.
 Getting the height right and making yourself comfortable takes a bit of practice, not to mention a time investment.

-While it’s possible to make a camping hammock setup lighter than the average tent, it’s not easy.
+While it’s possible to make a camping hammock setup lighter than the average tent, it is not easy.
 In fact, the most significant complaint new hammock campers have is the additional weight.
 The hammock itself isn’t the problem; it’s the tarp, the bug net, the straps, and other gear that ends up making this set-up just a few kilos heavier than a tent.
 Unfortunately, hammocks lose in the weight department, though perhaps not all of the time.

 For a good lightweight camping hammock, check out this tactical hammock review.

-When is a Camping Hammock Better?
+When Is a Camping Hammock Better?

 For casual camping trips to your average national park, camping hammocks are just so much better than tents.
 You’ll never have trouble finding somewhere to sleep in even the most cramped of camping sites.
 Not only that, but you’ll sleep better than anyone else.